jjwithanr/obsidian_bible_study/docs/New Testament/John/John1.md

 Jesus here makes a wordplay on the Old Testament Jacob, or “Israel,” who was a man of guile ([Gen 27:35](Genesis27#v.35); [31:26](Genesis31#v.26)); see Jn 1:51.
 #craigkeener

+Jesus' comment on Nathanael suggests that the latter had been reading of Jacob's experience at Bethel (Ge 28:1-17).
+Jacob was filled with guile and had been forced to leave home because he had lied to his father and had swindled his brother.
+If under these circumstances Jacob was eligible for a revelation from God, would not Nathanael be even more worthy of such a blessing?
+Jesus said that Nathanael was free from "guile" (KJV) and then used the imagery of Jacob's dream to describe the greater revelation he would give to Nathanael.
+#merrillctenney

 #### v.49
 >Then Nathanael declared, "Rabbi, you are the Son of God; you are the King of Israel."